hacl-star/hacl-star/README.md

 While HACL* is used in several products such as Mozilla Firefox or Wireguard, we highly recommand to consult the authors before using HACL* in production systems.
+Active development happens in different branches between releases and should not be used without advice.
+Next release is due for 2019.

 # Supported Cryptographic Algorithms